About this Database

 - Longhaul Flights - The airline operates flight segments of 5.5 hours long and over.

 - Multiple Aircraft - The airline operates multiple aircraft types.
+This includes owned and leased aircraft.

 - Multiple Classes of Service - The airline offers more than one class of service Eg: Economy, Premium Economy, Business and First Class.